haodeng/techy-notes/redis.md

     Example:  KEYS myKey:test*

+    # Check value of the key
+    GET key

     # check ttl of a key, -2: key not exist, -1: the key exists but has no associated expire
     TTL key